 Roughly once every week, students will be expected to engage with pre-lab material.
 These are videos we’ve produced or curated to help introduce concepts that we’ll be going over in-class.
 It is expected that you will read the readings for the class and complete the pre-lab exercises by 10:59PM the night before class.
 Sometimes, these exercises may include a “book survey” of questions or reflective prompts based on topics covered in your background reading.
 Class exercises will offer tutorials and background to prepare you for and enhance our in-class activities, and also will provide me with a pre-assessment as I plan our class agenda.
 Full credit will be given as long as a reasonable attempt is made at every question, as part of the class participation grade.
 It is not so important that you answer every question of every exercise correctly, but it is critically imortant that you participate and engage meaningfully with the exercises before our class sessions.

 Every week, we will have a lab session where students get a chance to practice concepts we just learned in a safe and collaborative environment.
 Tasks will be given that serve as warm-ups for the larger assignments, and final submissions will be graded on a scale from 0 to 2.
 Students will have a chance to refine their submissions until the Friday of every week, and there will be help from the Lab T.A.s listed above.

-The bulk of the grade in the course will be earned by completing roughly 8 individual programming assignments.
+The bulk of the grade in the course will be earned by completing labs and individual programming assignments.
 Be sure to start them early!
 Note that collaboration and sharing rules differ slightly for labs and assignments.